wpilibsuite/frc-docs/source/docs/software/vscode-overview/importing-gradle-project.rst

 .. image:: images/importing-previous-project/ImportPopup.png

 When you open a previous year's project, you will be prompted to import that project.
-Click yes.
+Click :guilabel:`yes`.

 Alternately, you can chose to import it from the menu.
 Press Ctrl+Shift+P and type "WPILib" or click the WPILib icon to locate the WPILib commands.
 Begin typing "Import a WPILib 2020 Gradle project" and select it from the dropdown as shown below.